Separatist movements of India: Jammu and Kashmir

-On 5 August 2019, the Government of India revoked the special status, or limited autonomy, granted under Article 370 of the Indian Constitution to Jammu and Kashmir—a region administered by India as a state which consists of the larger part of Kashmir and has been the subject of dispute among India, Pakistan, and China since 1947.
-The state has been bifurcated into two union territories of Jammu and Kashmir, and Ladakh.
+On 5 August 2019, the Government of India revoked the special status, or limited autonomy, granted under Article 370 of the Indian Constitution to Jammu and Kashmir.
+This was followed by cutting off of communication lines in the valley for 5 months, thousands of additional security forces being deployed to curb any uprising and the arrest and detaining of several leading Kashmiri politicians, including former chief ministers Mehbooba Mufti and Omar Abdullah, MLAs Mohammed Yousuf Tarigami and Engineer Rashid.
+Later, the state was bifurcated into two union territories of Jammu and Kashmir and Ladakh and replaced the bicameral legislature into a unicameral legislature.